-The deal also includes a pass through to help hide the cables.
-As far as I know, Acer and Dell are tied in first.
+The deal includes a pass-through to help hide the cables.
+As far I know, Acer and Dell are tied in first.
 Both have to display port inputs.
-One display port out for chaining monitors and two HDMI eyes with MHL and HDMI to support for 60 hertz operation.
+One display port for chaining monitors and two HDMI eyes with MHL and HDMI to support the 60-hertz operation.

 The LG and Samsung monitors don’t support HDMI too at all.

 Moving on to the menu system, the Dell is my favorite.
-It’s touch operated, which sounds like a gimmick, but it’s surprisingly easy to use and responsive.
-The LG system is okay once you get the hang of the single control knob and the Samsung and Acer are more of a pain, mainly because of the menu interface.
+It’s touch-operated, which sounds like a gimmick, but it’s surprisingly easy to use and responsive.
+The LG system is okay to get the hang of the single control knob and the Samsung and Acer are more of a pain, mainly because of the menu interface.

-I also want to mention that the Dell is the only monitor that doesn’t use an external power brick, which is not a huge deal, but it’s definitely nice.
+I want to mention that the Dell is the only monitor that doesn’t use an external power brick, which is not a deal, but it’s definitely nice.

 And fortunately, all three IPL monitors have backlight bleed on viewing your black screens.

-With my data color display calibrator, the Acer put out ninety eight percent.
+With my data color display calibrator, the Acer put out 98 percent.

-The DL and LG, we’re at ninety nine percent.
-And the Samsung took first place at one hundred percent.
+The DL and LG, we’re at 99 percent.
+And Samsung took first place at 100 percent.
 S RGV.
-Three of these monitors are your standard 60 Hertz monitors with the Acer supporters.
-Seventy five hertz out of the box.
+Three of these monitors are standard 60 Hertz monitors with the Acer supporters.
+75 hertz out of the box.

 This is because it’s targeting gamers who want a smoother gaming experience.

-The Acer Monitor, it can actually be slightly overclocked to eighty five hertz and the DL is able to reach 80 hertz, which I was really surprised by because both LG and Samsung aren’t stable.
-If overclocked, this makes a deal more appealing for gamers in the LG and Samsung, but it can’t compete with the Acers Free Sync Tech, which varies the refresh rate between 30 to seventy five hertz for a smoother experience when paired with an aim DGP you.
+The Acer Monitor can be slightly overclocked to 85 hertz and the DL is able to reach 80 hertz, which I was really surprised by because both LG and Samsung aren’t stable.
+If overclocked, this makes a deal appealing to gamers in the LG and Samsung, but it can’t compete with the Acers Free Sync Tech, which varies refresh rate between 30 to 75 hertz for a smoother experience when paired with an aim DGP you.

-The ACER also has a few gaming software features, one being RGV LCD lighting underneath the monitor.
+The ACER has a few gaming software features, one being RGV LCD lighting underneath the monitor.

 After two months of testing, I can honestly say that I was wrong.

-But you’ll likely want to go with the Acer for the freezing support and other gaming features in just over two months that I’ve been testing these monitors.
+But you’ll want to go with the Acer for the freezing support and other gaming features in just over 2 months that I’ve been testing these monitors.
 The prices have fluctuated both up and down on all four models.